wwarthen/RomWBW/Source/Doc/Applications.md

 * Doing development on RomWBW drivers

-Macros can be used to automate sending ROM updates or images and for my own purposed I have set up a separate macro for transferring each of the standard build ROM, my own custom configuration ROM and update ROM.
+Macros can be used to automate sending ROM updates or images and for my own purpose I have set up a separate macro for transferring each of the standard build ROM, my own custom configuration ROM and update ROM.